Chapter 24. General Chemistry Experiment

 ⑹ Inductively Coupled Plasma (ICP)

-① ICP: Introduces the sample into argon plasma formed by high-frequency induction coil, measures emitted spectral lines and intensity at 6000 ~ 8000 K when atoms in ground state move to excited state
+① ICP: Introduces the sample into argon plasma formed by high-frequency induction coil, measures emitted spectral lines and intensity at 6000 ~ 8000 K when atoms in excited state move to ground state

-③ The sample emits light corresponding to the energy difference, which is then spectrally analyzed using a diffraction grating spectrometer, and the intensity of light is measured for each wavelength.
+③ The sample emits light corresponding to the energy difference, which is then spectrally processed using a diffraction grating spectrometer, and the intensity of light is measured for each wavelength.

 ④ Application 1: ICP-MS